itztinq/timestamping-server/README.md

 ## Features

 - **User Authentication**: Register and login with JWT tokens.
 Passwords are hashed using bcrypt.
+- **Two-Factor Authentication (2FA)**: **Mandatory for all users**.
+After login, a one-time code is sent to the user's email.
+The code must be entered to complete the login process.
 - **Role-based Access**: Regular users see only their own documents and admins can view all.
 - **Document Timestamping**: Upload a document, compute its SHA-256 hash, and securely sign it with the server's RSA private key combined with the current UTC timestamp.
 - **Verification**: Anyone can verify a document by uploading it, the server checks if the hash exists and the signature is valid.